By: Heather Keys

 7. Blue Lagoon, Iceland

-- Silica Mud Masks: One of the highlights of the Blue Lagoon is its silica mud.
+• Silica Mud Masks: One of the highlights of the Blue Lagoon is its silica mud.
 Known for its purifying and exfoliating properties, visitors can enjoy a self-applied mask, believed to cleanse and revitalize the skin.

-- Spa and Wellness Activities: Besides bathing, you can find a range of wellness services around the Blue Lagoon.
+• Spa and Wellness Activities: Besides bathing, you can find a range of wellness services around the Blue Lagoon.
 Think massages, facials, body wraps, and more—all leveraging the lagoon’s natural resources and local Icelandic elements.

-The Blue Lagoon is not just about relaxation—it’s a holistic wellness experience.
-With its mix of geothermal wonders, mineral-rich waters, luxurious spa treatment options, and tranquil surroundings, it’s a must-visit spot on your wellness journey.
+With its mix of geothermal wonders, mineral-rich waters, luxurious spa treatment options, and tranquil surroundings, the Blue Lagoon is a must-visit spot on your wellness journey.

 8. Hakone, Japan

-Our next stop is Hakone, Japan—a destination loved for its onsen, traditional Japanese hospitality, and striking natural beauty.
+Our next stop is Hakone, Japan—a destination loved for its onsen, traditional Japanese hospitality, and natural beauty.
 Here’s why Hakone deserves a place on your wellness tour:

-- Hot Springs: Hakone is famous for its hot springs, each rich in healing minerals.
+• Hot Springs: Hakone is famous for its hot springs, each rich in healing minerals.
 There are numerous onsen resorts and public bathhouses for you to soak in these therapeutic waters.
 Many ryokans in Hakone even offer private hot spring baths for an intimate and relaxing experience.

 9. Rotorua, New Zealand